microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 For steps on how to configure an app using the Azure app registration portal, see [Register your app](./auth-register-app-v2.md).

-With the OAuth 2.0 client credentials grant flow, your app authenticates directly at the Microsoft identity platform `/token` endpoint using the Application ID assigned by Azure AD and the Application Secret that you create using the portal.
+With the OAuth 2.0 client credentials grant flow, your app authenticates directly at the Microsoft identity platform `/token` endpoint using the Application ID assigned by Azure AD and the application secret that you create using the portal.

 ## 2. Configure permissions for Microsoft Graph

-Microsoft Graph exposes **application permissions** for apps that call Microsoft Graph under their own identity (Microsoft Graph can also expose delegated permissions for apps that call Microsoft Graph on behalf of a user).
+Microsoft Graph exposes **application permissions** for apps that call Microsoft Graph under their own identity (Microsoft Graph also exposes delegated permissions for apps that call Microsoft Graph on behalf of a user).

 You pre-configure the application permissions your app needs when you register your app.
 Application permissions always require administrator consent.
 An administrator can consent to these permissions either using the [Azure portal](https://portal.azure.com) when your app is installed in their organization, or you can provide a sign-up experience in your app through which administrators can consent to the permissions you configured.
 Once administrator consent is recorded by Azure AD, your app can request tokens without having to request consent again.
 For more detailed information about the permissions available with Microsoft Graph, see the [Permissions reference](./permissions-reference.md)